Ash-6116/griflet/README.md

 - Output.js - contains functions to ensure output from other modules can be written to both the bot's output console and to Discord.
 - Prompts.txt - a set of prompts for the D&D Roleplay Server, with Griflet selecting one at random during performance of the Downtime routine and sending it to the Discord server.

 Griflet is licensed under the Internet Software Consortium (ISC) license.
 It is open-source, and can be copied, modified and reused for free for either private or commercial use, so long as it carries the copyright notice found in the LICENSE.md file or at the bottom of this README.
-Meaning that Griflet's code can be customised for any server by anyone who wishes to do so.
+Meaning that Griflet's code can be customised for any Discord server by anyone who wishes to do so.

 Copyright (c) 2021, Ash#6116